The special Aronszajn tree property at $\aleph_2$ and $GCH$: introduction

 \item By results of Shelah and Stanley (\cite{shelah-stanley}) and of Rinot (\cite{rinot}), our large cardinal assumption is optimal.
 Specifically:

-\begin{enumerate} \item It is proved in \cite{shelah-stanley} that if $\o_2$ is not weakly compact in $L$, then either $\Box_{\o_1}$ holds or there is a non--special $\aleph_2$-Aronszajn tree; in particular, $\GCH+\SATP_{\aleph_2}$ implies that $\o_2$ is weakly compact in $L$ by one of Jensen's results mentioned above.
+\begin{enumerate} \item It is proved in \cite{shelah-stanley} that if $\o_2$ is not weakly compact in $L$, then either $\Box_{\o_1}$ holds or there is a non-special $\aleph_2$-Aronszajn tree; in particular, $\GCH+\SATP_{\aleph_2}$ implies that $\o_2$ is weakly compact in $L$ by one of Jensen's results mentioned above.

 \item Rinot proved in \cite{rinot} that if $\GCH$ holds, $\l\geq\o_1$ is a cardinal, and $\Box(\l^+)$ holds, then there is a $\l$-closed $\l^+$-Souslin tree; on the other hand, Todor\v{c}evi\'{c} (\cite{Todor}) proved that if $\k\geq\o_2$ is a regular cardinal and $\Box(\k)$ fails, then $\k$ is weakly compact in $L$. \end{enumerate} \end{enumerate} \end{remark}